microsoft/qlib/docs/introduction/introduction.rst

 ``Qlib`` is an AI-oriented quantitative investment platform, which aims to realize the potential, empower the research, and create the value of AI technologies in quantitative investment.

-With ``Qlib``, users can easily try their ideas to create better Quant investment strategies.
+With ``Qlib``, users can easily try their ideas to create better Quant investment models and strategies.

 Framework
 ===================